 How to join in………………..

 There is no cost and no experience necessary to be a vegetable grower at the Garden.
 Volunteers are asked to commit to one growing season of the year.
-With two cool growing seasons and one longer summer season, there is plenty of flexibility to fit different needs.
 Each volunteer (or group/family) will be assigned a vegetable bed and can choose what in-season vegetables to grow (see “Suggested Crops” in the Gardening Program).
-Interested growers can send their inquiries to firstname.lastname@example.org or ask at the Barn located in The Bounty Garden.
-A wait list exists for each of the three seasons, so growers may add their names to as many as they please.
-Volunteers are accepted on a first-come basis and moved up the list every season.
+Interested growers can send their inquiries to email@example.com or ask at the Barn located in The Bounty Garden.
+Volunteers are accepted on a first-come basis.

 As a volunteer gardener……………….